tgarrochinho/cmd-graphical-editor/README.md

 Graphical editors allow users to edit images in the same way text editors let us modify documents.
 Images are represented as an M x N array of pixels with each pixel given colour.
-Produce a program that simulates a simple interactive graphical editor.
+This program simulates a simple interactive graphical editor.

 ## Input
 The input consists of a line containing a sequence of commands.
 Each command is represented by a